-CrockPot Spaghetti is super tasty!
-I don’t know what is different about cooking Spaghetti in the CrockPot, but it tastes SO MUCH BETTER!
+Crock Pot Spaghetti is super tasty!
+I don’t know what is different about cooking Spaghetti in a Slow Cooker, but it tastes SO MUCH BETTER!

 I wonder if it is because all of the flavors get to simmer together?
 Though somehow even the noodles seem to taste better when they are cooked this way.

-When you make Spaghetti in the CrockPot, it creates way less dishes to wash (SCORE!), it is super easy to make, and is my go-to recipe if I don’t have much time to prep or cook a meal, but still need the convenience of a slow cooker.
+When you make Spaghetti in a Crock Pot, it creates way less dishes to wash (SCORE!), it is super easy to make, and is my go-to recipe if I don’t have much time to prep or cook a meal, but still need the convenience of a slow cooker.

-This recipe takes five minutes, or less, to prep and only takes as little as two hours to cook.
+This recipe literally takes five minutes, or less, to prep and only takes as little as two hours to cook.
 Obviously you can switch things up to suit your tastes, but I wanted to share with you my recipe for this dish.

 This way, when I plan out my meals for the week, I just pull however many I need out of the freezer and put them in the fridge to defrost so they are ready to go when I need them.
 It saves me so much time it is absurd!